World Class Maths: Asian Teaching Practice

 Develop world-class maths teaching techniques to enhance your lessons

 With seemingly superior mathematics performance in some Asian countries, there is a lot that can be learned from the techniques and methods these countries embed in their teaching.

-On this course, you’ll examine the key features of Asian maths teaching methods in greater depth, and put them into practice in your own maths teaching.
-You’ll discover how to create your own lesson plans based on Asian maths teaching methods, and design mathematical tasks to develop your maths teaching professionally.
+On this four-week course from Macmillan Education and the University of Southampton, you’ll examine the key features of Asian maths teaching methods in greater depth and discover how to put them into practice in your own maths teaching.

 - An overview of the key features of Asian classrooms and maths pedagogies.

 - Understanding established principles with a range of examples and practices from Singapore teaching methods, including the Concrete-Pictorial-Abstract approach and the Bar Model method.

 - Understanding another Asian principle, Shanghai’s Teaching with Variation, with a range of examples and practices.

 - Put these principles into practice with a range of exercises and tasks, and reflect on how you can use them in your classroom.